The emotions we attach to belongings when we’re grieving – and how to let them go

 But, you can also use the decluttering process to emotionally cleanse.
 Letting go of physical items can be a powerful demonstration of how willing you are to move on from that time in your life.

 Consider the emotional attachment you have to the things you keep around you.
 Do you have decor around your apartment that you got during a particularly crappy time in your life?
-Let those things go, but decide what to let go by things about what they make you feel.
+Let those things go, but decide what to let go by thinking about what they make you feel.

 Brianna Wiest (2017) pp.179